-J-1 students may be subject to a two-year home country physical presence, which is referred to as “Two Year Rule” Which means you will need to return back to home your country at end of your J-1 term and can not come back to USA for two years.
+J-1 students may be subject to a two-year home-country physical presence, which is referred to as “Two Year Rule” Which means you will need to return back to home your country at end of your J-1 term and can not come back to the USA for two years.
 J-2 dependents are subject to the rule also.

 The Two Year Rule applies to you if:

-- You receive any funding (including nominal travel grants) from your home government or an U.S. government agency; or
+- You receive any funding (including nominal travel grants) from your home government or a U.S. government agency; or

 - Your degree/program of study is on the Exchange Visitor’s Skills List.
 This is a list of fields with specialized knowledge and skills that are deemed necessary for the development of your home country.

 There are four basic situations that can qualify you to earn a waiver for your J-1 Visa Two Year Rule: